jeffheaton/t81_558_deep_learning/README.md

 * [WC Breast Cancer](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/datasets_wcbc.ipynb) - Binary classification: malignant or benign.
 * [toy1](https://github.com/jeffheaton/t81_558_deep_learning/blob/master/datasets_toy1.ipynb) - The toy1 dataset, regression for weights of geometric solids.

-*Note: Other datasets may be added as the class progresses.
+*Note: Other datasets may be added as the class progresses.*

+# Other Information

+For the final project you can choose a security project or choose your own dataset to create and fit a neural network.
+For more information:

+* [Security Project](https://github.com/jeffheaton/t81_558_deep_learning/raw/master/pdf/t81_558_security.pdf) - Read and understand an academic paper that applies deep learning to security.
+* [Independent Project](https://github.com/jeffheaton/t81_558_deep_learning/raw/master/pdf/t81_558_independent_project.pdf) - Choose your own dataset or one of my suggestions.

 # Other Information